Facebook IPO sparks dreams of riches, adventure

-SAN FRANCISCO Traveling to space or embarking on an expedition to excavate lost Mayan ruins are normally the stuff of adventure novels.
+SAN FRANCISCO Travelling to space or embarking on an expedition to excavate lost Mayan ruins are normally the stuff of adventure novels.

 But for employees of Facebook, these and other lavish dreams are moving closer to reality as the world's No. 1 online social network prepares for a blockbuster initial public offering that could create at least a thousand millionaires.

-The most anticipated stock market debut of 2012 is expected to value Facebook at as much as $100 billion, which would top just about any of Silicon Valley's most celebrated coming-out parties, from Netscape to Google Inc.
+The most anticipated stock market debut of 2012 is expected to value Facebook at as much as $100 billion, which would top just about any of Silicon Valley's most celebrated coming-out parties, from Netscape to Google Inc (GOOG.O) .

 While weak financial markets could postpone or downsize any IPO, even the most conservative market-watchers say Facebook seems destined to set a new benchmark in a region famous for minting fortunes, with even the rank-and-file employees reaping millions of dollars.